 Exchange Visitors and their dependents must maintain health insurance for the entire period of J status in the United States.
-U.S. regulations require the following:
+Some of the requirements of the U.S. regulations are the following:

 - 1. Medical benefits of at least \$100,000 U.S. per accident or illness - 2.
 Repatriation of remains in the amount of \$25,000 U.S. - 3.
 Expenses associated with medical evacuation of the Exchange Visitor to his or her home country in the amount of \$50,000 U.S. - 4.
 A deductible not to exceed \$500 per accident or illness